material-motion/material-motion/starmap/specifications/operators/lowerBound.md

       type: Comparable
 ---

-# $.lowerBound specification
+# lowerBound specification

-This is the engineering specification for the `MotionObservable` operator: `$.lowerBound`.
+This is the engineering specification for the `MotionObservable` operator: `lowerBound`.

 ## Overview

-`$.lowerBound` emits either the incoming value or the provided `minValue`, whichever is larger.
+`lowerBound` emits either the incoming value or the provided `minValue`, whichever is larger.

 ## Example usage